Beyond Hawking evaporation of black holes formed by dark matter in compact stars: Dark matter-seeded black holes in neutron stars

 where the first term on the right hand side describes speherical Bondi-Hoyle accretion of the neutron star material with the sound speed $c_s = 0.17c$, and the second term is the evaporation rate.
 The usual Hawking rate is

 where $P(M_{\text{BH}})$ is the Page factor accounting for gray-body corrections of the Hawking evaporation spectrum, as well as the number of Standard Model species emitted from an evaporating black hole~\cite{Page:1976df,MacGibbon:1991tj,Ray:2023auh}.
 As the black hole temperature $\propto 1/M_{\rm BH}$, in the course of evaporation the number of particle species emitted, hence the Page factor, increases.
 For $M_{\rm BH} > 10^{17}$~g, $P(M_{\rm BH}) = 1/1135 \pi$ with only photons and neutrinos emitted.
 For $M_{\rm BH} \ll 10^{10}$ g, $P(M_{\rm BH}) = 1/74 \pi$ with all Standard Model states emitted.
 We use Ref.~\cite{MacGibbon:1991tj} to obtain the semi-analytical form of the Page factor, which agrees reasonably well with \texttt{BlackHawk}~\cite{BlackHawkArbey:2019mbc}.
 In Eq.~\eqref{eq:BHevolution} we have conservatively omitted a growth rate term coming from ongoing dark matter accretion on the neutron star; it is generally negligible compared to the nucleon Bondi accretion rate, and the accretion of dark matter on the black hole is model-dependent~\cite{Garani:2018kkd}.
+We also neglect possible emission of non-standard states (such as $\chi$) from the nascent black hole, which can enhance evaporation rates and weaken our constraints.